mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 That’s it!
 You have a working Mapbox map now.
 Try playing with the zoom level to see how this impacts the map.
 Bonus, try setting the coordinates to Burlington, Vermont.

-When you have finished experimenting, make sure your code is set to Portland and your zoom level is 11 before moving on.
+When you have finished experimenting, make sure your code is set to Portland and your zoom level is set to 11 before moving on.

 <p align = "center">
 <img src = "https://media.giphy.com/media/xT0xezQGU5xCDJuCPe/giphy.gif">